Prats222/GIS/README.md

 ## Contributing

-We welcome contributions to GIS-BEL.
+We welcome contributions to GIS.
 To contribute:

 1. Fork the repository.